Signs of concussion

 - any other change in normal behaviour

-What should I do if I or someone I know has a suspected concussion?
+What to do if someone has a suspected concussion

 If you have hit your head or you think someone else has suffered a concussion you should: